MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-app-lifecycle.md

 This article provides end-to-end guidance for how to take your Teams app from development to deployment to discovery.
 You'll get an overview of the connected experiences that Teams provides across the app lifecycle to streamline how to develop, deploy, and manage custom apps in your tenant app catalog.

-For example, you'll learn how developers can use the Teams App Submission API to submit custom apps directly to the Microsoft Teams admin center for you to review and approve, how to set policies to manage apps for users in your organization, and how your users discover them in Teams.
+We'll cover each step of the lifecycle, including how developers can use the Teams App Submission API to submit custom apps directly to the Microsoft Teams admin center for you to review and approve, how to set policies to manage apps for users in your organization, and how your users discover them in Teams.

 ![Overview of your app from development to deployment](media/custom-app-lifecycle.png)